tdauth/wowr/README.md

 * Add all credits from this README to the map to make them appear in the quest log.
 * Add all changes to the ChangeLog in the quest log.
+* Make sure that the global variables for the map and the game are split into the proper trigger editor folders.
+There should be no top level "Variables" folder in trigger editor.
 * Make sure that the modified files [common.j](./wowr.w3x/scripts/common.j) and [common.ai](./wowr.w3x/scripts/common.ai) are up to date with the latest Warcraft III: Reforged patch.
 * Use [checkjass.bat](./checkjass.bat) to check all JASS scripts.
 * Use the cheat "-savecodeduplicates" to check for duplicated save code objects.